Hebrew Name Meaning: Unveiling the Significance Behind Your Name

 In Jewish tradition, names are considered to be very important, and are often chosen for their meaning or significance.
 For example, the name Aaron means “mountain of strength,” and is associated with the biblical figure who was the brother of Moses and the first high priest of Israel.

-See also Albert Name Meaning: Origin and Significance of the Name
+See also Amir Name Meaning: Origin, Popularity, and Significance

 Other Hebrew names have more abstract meanings, such as the name Michal, which means “who is like God.”
 This name is borne by several women in the Bible, including King Saul’s daughter and King David’s wife.